 If possible, you should try and spend some time in Glasgow during the summer vacation to familiarise yourself with the city outwith the campus and have a look at several properties before making a decision.
 If you can't do this, remember to bring enough money to pay for temporary accommodation for when you first arrive in Glasgow, while you look for somewhere to stay.
 Do not pay money to a landlord via the internet unless you have checked the person is registered as landlord of the property.

 Students with families

 We don't have any University accommodation that's suitable for families or couples but if you're coming to study with us and you're bringing with you your family or spouse/partner, we can help you find accommodation for the duration of your studies.

 Privately run student accommodation

-There are many privately run Purpose Built Student Accommodation residences in the city centre with either en-suite rooms in flats or studio accommodation.
-Some of these are very close to the University and some are 10-15 minutes’ walk from the campus.
+There are a number of privately run Purpose Built Student Accommodation residences in the city centre which provide en-suite rooms within a cluster flat and/or studio accommodation.

 Some things to consider: